NotAShelf/nix-bindings/README.md

 [rust-bindgen]: https://github.com/rust-lang/rust-bindgen
 [more accessible documentation]: https://notashelf.github.io/nix-bindings/nix_bindings/bindings/index.html

-**nix-bindings** provides safe(ish), idiomatic Rust bindings to the [Nix] build tool's experimental C API with [more accessible documentation]. [^1] This enables direct, programmatic access to Nix store operations, evaluation, and error handling from Rust, without shelling out to the Nix CLI or depending on unstable (or inaccessible) C++ APIs.
+**nix-bindings** provides safe(ish), tested, idiomatic Rust bindings to the [Nix] build tool's experimental C API with [more accessible documentation]. [^1] This enables direct, programmatic access to Nix store operations, evaluation, and error handling from Rust, without shelling out to the Nix CLI or depending on unstable (or inaccessible) C++ APIs.

 [^1]: Work in progress.